-Yet, these studies are based on models which still miss important mechanisms to capture the full complexity of the permafrost carbon feedback.
-Grosse et al. (2011) and van Huissteden and Dolman (2012) underline that none of the current permafrost models consider the spatially inhomogeneous and potentially much more rapid degradation of ice-rich permafrost and lake formation.
-This omission of abrupt thaw processes may result in underestimating an important part of anaerobic soil carbon decomposition.
-Studies have also underlined the importance of considering small scales: not only large Arctic lakes, but also the smaller Arctic thaw ponds, are biological hotspots for the emission of CO2 and CH4 (Abnizova et al., 2012; Laurion, 2010).
-A recent expert assessment has emphasized the importance of abrupt thaw processes and so far unaccounted carbon stored in deep deposits below three meters (Schuur et al., 2013).
-Evidence for rapid and abrupt thaw on decadal scale, is already widespread (Jorgenson et al., 2006; Sannel and Kuhry, 2011; Kokelj et al., 2013; Raynolds et al., 2014), is likely to increase with future warming, and thus needs to be considered in order to make realistic projections of carbon dynamics in permafrost
+zova et al., 2012; Laurion, 2010).
+A recent expert assessment has emphasized the importance of abrupt thaw processes and so far unaccounted carbon stored in deep deposits below 3 m (Schuur et al., 2013).
+Evidence for rapid and abrupt thaw on decadal scale is already widespread (Jorgenson et al., 2006; Sannel and Kuhry, 2011; Kokelj et al., 2013; Raynolds et al., 2014), and is likely to increase with future warming, and thus needs to be considered to make realistic projections of carbon dynamics in permafrost regions.

-Our study aims to estimate the range of potential carbon fluxes from thawing permafrost by accounting for abrupt thaw processes which can accelerate the degradation of frozen ground beyond what is inferred by standard modelling approaches that consider gradual thaw.
-By explicitly modelling carbon releases from deep carbon stores below three meters, we contribute to a more complete quantification of the permafrost-carbon feedback.
-By allocating permafrost organic matter into pools of differing environmental controls, we describe different pathways of carbon release and we especially account for carbon released as methane which is mostly neglected in current modelling approaches.
-Similarly, permafrost carbon release from deep deposits is mostly not accounted for, although first modelling studies have considered the contribution of permafrost carbon in Yedoma regions (Koven et al., 2011; Schaphoff et al., 2013).
-Yet in these studies the deep deposits have not contributed significantly to simulated carbon release because the models did not describe abrupt thaw processes.
+Our study aims to estimate the range of potential carbon fluxes from thawing permafrost by accounting for some abrupt thaw processes which can accelerate the degradation of frozen ground beyond what is inferred by standard modelling approaches that consider gradual thaw.
+By allocating permafrost organic matter into pools governed by different environmental controls, we describe different pathways of carbon release and we especially account for carbon released as CH4.
+By explicitly modelling carbon releases from deep carbon stores below 3 m, we contribute to a more complete quantification of the permafrost carbon feedback.
+Permafrost carbon release from deep deposits has mostly not been taken into account previously, although first-order modelling studies have considered the contribution of permafrost carbon in Yedoma regions (Koven et al., 2011; Schaphoff et al., 2013).
+Yet in these studies the deep deposits have not contributed significantly to simulated carbon release because the models did not describe abrupt thaw processes which may affect great depths.
 Khvorostyanov et al. (2008) have inferred a large contribution from Yedoma carbon deposits after the year 2300 when assuming that microbial heat strongly speeds-up permafrost degradation.
-To the best of our knowledge, our modelling approach is the first to globally quantify the permafrostcarbon feedback for the coming centuries under considering carbon release from deep deposits and accounting for abrupt thaw processes.
+To the best of our knowledge, our modelling approach is the first to globally quantify the permafrost carbon feedback for the coming centuries while considering carbon release from deep deposits and accounting for abrupt thaw processes.